 Are you prepared for delays?

-Over the festive season the borders leading to Mozambique and Zimbabwe are extremely busy as thousands of holiday-makers and homebound passengers look forward to seeing their family and friends.
+Crossing borders can take time.
+This is especially true over the festive season when the borders leading to Mozambique and Zimbabwe are extremely busy as thousands of holiday-makers and homebound passengers look forward to seeing their family and friends.

 Inevitably though, this makes for exceptionally busy borders and contributes to delays.
 Although Greyhound always does its best to stick to deadlines, it is important to be aware that your trip might be longer than anticipated as these delays are out of our control.
 Still, we sincerely apologise for these delays and any inconveniences caused.